 Does the world need another social media app?
 Looking at giants like Twitter, Facebook and Tik Tok one might think that that ship’s long sailed and there’s no market for another one.
-But the recent wild success of Clubhouse suggests the opposite.
-People do want more social media.
-Sadly, 90% of the new apps fail tremendously.
+But people do want more social media, and from time to time, some of them launch with the wild success.
+Sadly, 90% of the new apps fail.
+For example, like Clubhouse did.

 Don’t Do the Discovery Stage